bsc-wdc/compss/builders/specs/cli/PyCOMPSsCLIResources/README.rst

 Introduction
 ============

-The PyCOMPSs cli (pycompss) provides a standalone tool to use PyCOMPSs interactively within docker environments, local machines and remote clusters.
+The PyCOMPSs CLI (pycompss) provides a standalone tool to use PyCOMPSs interactively within docker environments, local machines and remote clusters.
 This tool has been implemented on top of `PyCOMPSs programming model <http://compss.bsc.es>`__, and it is being developed by the